dclause/hermes-five/docs/guide/introduction/concepts.md

 - `Board`: The hardware must always define at least one board where devices will be attached to.
 -
 ::: info
-It is possible to add a controller between the board and some devices.
+It is possible to add _expanders_ between the board and some devices.
 Just switch the board by one of the available other `Hardware`.
 :::

 - `PCA9685`: Defines a PCA9685 attached itself to a `Board`.
 Devices can now be controlled by the PCA9685 board.